SublimeText/UnitTesting/README.md

 This is a unittest framework for Sublime Text 3.
 It runs unittest testcases on local machines and CI services such as [travis-ci](https://travis-ci.org) and [appveyor](http://www.appveyor.com).
 It also supports testing syntax_test files for the new [sublime-syntax](https://www.sublimetext.com/docs/3/syntax.html) format.

-## Sublime Text 2 support is deprecated

-UnitTesting for Sublime Text 2 will be no longer supported.
-Version 0.10.6 is the last version supports Sublime Text 2 and it is available via Package Control on Sublime Text 2.

 ## Preparation